g30rg3hum/mobVis/README.md

 # How to run mobVis

+Since this project has not been deployed to the web, you must run and host it locally on your system.

 1. `git clone` this repository into your system.
 2. Open the terminal / your command line.
 3. `cd` into your local repository folder, then `cd mobvis-app`.
 This is where the actual Next.js project lies.